The Intellectual Property and Antitrust Review: Russia

 The FAS's decision was challenged by Google; however, after unsuccessful appeals, the company decided to enter into a settlement agreement with the authority, pay a significant fine and comply with the FAS requirements.
 The intersection of IP and antitrust was specifically considered and addressed in the FAS's decision.
 In the course of both the FAS administrative proceedings and the court proceedings, Google claimed that the IP exemption provided for in Article 10 of the Competition Law should apply to the conduct in question, as it essentially relates to IP licences.
 The FAS looked into the agreements entered into by Google and, inter alia, came to the conclusion that the restrictions imposed by Google went beyond the exercise of exclusive rights to separate apps by Google (considering that Google Mobile Services cannot be viewed as a single IP object).
 All contractual issues other than the use of IP are out of the scope of a 'pure' licence agreement and are not covered by the exemption.
 The FAS also mentioned that some of the restrictions established by Google were not in any way related to IP (e.g., prohibition on installing competitors' products on the same terms as those distributed by Google).
 The courts (confirming the FAS's conclusions) referred to the Teva case3 and stated that, in the case of 'mixed' agreements that contain both licensing and other terms, the 'additional' conditions must comply with the antitrust regulations.

 According to the Constitutional Court, a right holder exercises its IP rights in bad faith if it restricts imports of certain goods into Russia, establishes unfair (inflated) prices in the Russian market or prevents imports in compliance with foreign sanctions imposed against Russia (that alone is a sign of bad faith).
 Russian courts may refuse to apply (in full or in part) legal remedies associated with parallel imports if, as a result of the bad faith practices of a right holder, their application poses a threat to life, health or public interest.
 The importation of counterfeit (fake) products and parallel imports (importation of original products without a right holder's consent) shall be treated differently, so the actual circumstances of the case shall be considered by the courts.
 Ultimately, it is up to the federal lawmakers to amend the existing rules as to the legality of parallel imports and establish the differentiated liabilities and remedies for these instances.
-This decision encapsulates a new outlook on parallel imports, so further developments may be expected in court practice.
-More recently, the Plenum of the Russian Supreme Court has also provided additional comments based on the above position of the Constitutional Court.5
+Subsequently, the Plenum of the Russian Supreme Court has also provided additional comments based on the above position of the Constitutional Court.6

 Interestingly, in the same Resolution the Supreme Court commented on the use of trademarks in contextual advertising.
 Thus, if an advertiser uses trademarks as keywords when placing advertisements on the Internet, including search engines, such actions can be recognised as an act of unfair competition.
 The Plenum did not clarify whether such actions can be recognised as trademark infringement.
 There have been cases in court practice where such actions were recognised as an infringement, but this practice is not well established.